MeryemBa/wildPigTracker/README.md

   To run this application localy:

   1. First, you need a Mapbox access token, logging into [mapbox](https://www.mapbox.com/) to get one for free.
   1. Second, you should have a MongoDB database URL connection.

   For best practice, add these keys to a .env.local file, or feel free to change them directly in the map folder and utils folder.

 - Install dependencies and run the development server.

-  1. Instal dependencies
+  1. Instal dependencies:

      ```bash
      npm install